IKEA donation brings GIVIT staff to tears

 The support of organisations like IKEA means we can make life-changing donations possible.

 Inspired by this story?
 The cool thing about GIVIT is that you'll generally be able to find a request that relates to a cause that you're passionate about.
 That's why we're the smart way to give!

-- Head to our Indigenous Support Appeal to help Aboriginal and Torres Strait Islanders in need.
+- Head to our First Nations Support Appeal to help Aboriginal and Torres Strait Islanders in need.